wittnus/vonmises/README.md

 Von-mises fisher distribution for k-means clustering based attention layer.
 The objective of this project is to achieve nlogn complexity in token length for attention layers.

+(Remainder of this readme written in substantial part by claude, take with appropriate quantity of salt.)

 ## Core Ideas

 ### Standard Attention Complexity